Applies to Nerdio for Azure Core, Professional and Enterprise customers

 Signing up for a new Azure account?
 It's best if you use an existing Office 365 login.
 This will ensure you are using a tenant-based account (*.onmicrosoft.com), not a personal account.

-- User account that’s used to add NFA account must be an Owner of a subscription within the same directory (aka tenant, azure account) as the user account.
+- The user account that’s used to add NFA account must be an Owner of a subscription within the same directory (aka tenant, azure account) as the user account.
 For instance, firstname.lastname@example.org should have access to a subscription in the same tenant.onmicrosoft.com directory.
-If using a email@example.com, this user could be in the same directory as the subscription or not.
+If using an email@example.com, this user could be in the same directory as the subscription or not.
 You can ensure a smooth ride by following these steps first: